Most 2009 fifty dollar bills aren't valuable. However star notes can sell for more money. Continue reading to learn more about these bills.

 |Type:||Federal Reserve Note|

 Currently most of these bills, regardless of condition, will only be worth their face value of $50.
 Star notes in uncirculated condition can sell for a premium.

 Star notes are replacement bills that the United States Federal Reserve printed.
 These star notes are more rare.
 You can tell if you have a star note by looking to see if there is a star symbol at the end of the serial number.

-The 2006 series $50 star notes are worth around $145 in uncirculated condition with an MS 63 grade.
+Most 2009 series $50 star notes are worth around $125-145 in uncirculated condition with an MS 63 grade.
 Star notes issued from the Federal Reserve Bank of Dallas are still current and thus not worth a premium.

 MS 63 choice uncirculated- A note that shows no signs of ever having been in circulation.
 The note still has its original crispness.
 The note is also well-centered.

 A Guide Book of United States Paper Money